MacOS Big Sur Support Status-UPDATE

 If you are considering upgrading a personally-owned Apple computer, please keep in mind that UIS cannot provide support at this time, and that some of your applications might not work satisfactorily with Big Sur.

 - Can I run my Adobe apps on Apple computers that use the Apple Silicon M1 chip?

 - Support of Box Drive on devices running macOS 11 (Big Sur) & Apple’s New M1 Chip

 If you decide to upgrade now, be sure to first back up your data.
-You can perform a backup via Apple’s Time Machine application, storing data in a cloud-based storage service such as Google Drive or GU Box, or using CrashPlan.
+You can perform a backup via Apple’s Time Machine application, or storing data in a cloud-based storage service such as Google Drive or GU Box.

 We’ll notify you when we’re ready to officially support Big Sur.